Deformations of G_2 and Spin(7) Structures on Manifolds: Deformations of a fixed

 The solution exists for all time and is closed curve in $\wedge^3$.
 Also, the path only depends on $\pm \frac{w}{|w|}$, and the norm $|w|$ only affects the speed of travel along this curve. \end{thm} \begin{proof} This is all immediate from the above discussion. \end{proof}

 \begin{rmk} In~\cite{BS}, it is shown that the set of \Gs s on $M$ which correspond to the same metric as that of a fixed \Gs\ $\oph$ is an $\mathbb R \mathbb P^7$-bundle over the manifold $M$.
 The above theorem gives an explicit formula~\eqref{infvfdeformsolutioneq} for a path of \Gs s all corresponding to the same metric $g$ starting from an arbitrary vector field $w$ on $M$. \end{rmk} \begin{rmk} This can also be compared to the K\"ahler case.
 Since the metric and the almost complex structure $J$ are independent in this case, for a fixed metric $g$, the family of $2$-forms $\omega( \cdot, \cdot) = g( J \cdot, \cdot)$ for varying $J$'s are all K\"ahler forms corresponding to the same metric. \end{rmk} \begin{rmk} Even though the metric is unchanged under an infinitesmal deformation in the $\wths$ direction, the class of \Gs\ {\em can} change.
-Therefore simply knowing that a metric on a $7$-manifold arises from a \Gs\ and knowing the metric explicitly does not determine the class. \end{rmk} \begin{rmk} We can more generally consider the equation
+Therefore simply knowing that a metric on a $7$-manifold arises from a \Gs\ and knowing the metric explicitly does not determine the class. \end{rmk} \begin{rmk} Removed after publication.
+This was incorrect. \end{rmk}

-where the vector field $w_t$ now itself depends on the parameter $t$.
-Retracing the above steps, we find that the general solution in this case is of the form